-As developers look to build more AI-infused apps, many will turn to speech-to-text services from public cloud providers.
+As developers look to build more AI-infused apps, many will turn to cloud-based speech-to-text services.

-These speech-to-text services -- which are part of the AI portfolios public cloud providers continue to build out -- are still in their early days.
-But they continue to evolve with new capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.
+These speech-to-text services -- which are part of the artificial intelligence portfolios that public cloud providers continue to build out or offered by third-parties -- are still in their early days.
+However, they continue to evolve with new capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.

 Azure Speech to Text